5 Expert Mental Health Tips for Children With Cerebral Palsy

 And, as a guide dog trainer, it still feels like magic to me.

-You’re afraid of kids with earsplitting voices and disarming energy.
+Because the truth is, I’m afraid of kids with earsplitting voices and disarming energy.

 But guess what?

-Nothing feels right.
+Nothing felt right.

 1. Embrace an empathy-based mindset